There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 This bike rental shop has been in the business for more than 25 years.

 Bikes and Blades support the local market by offering Canadian-made bicycles and roller blades for rent.
-Choices include bicycles for children and bike trailers to tow kids.

-Bike rental rates:
+Bike rental rates

 Overnight charges apply if you don’t return the bike before closing time.

-See here for the complete rental rates.
+See here for complete rental rates.

-Minimum rental time:
+Minimum rental time

 Bikes and Blades has a minimum charge of 2 hours.
 After the 2 hours are up, they charge you for every 15 minutes.